Leslie Turnage, Attorney at Law

 Leslie Turnage, J.D., M.B.A.

-Leslie Turnage is a Texas attorney dedicated to guiding individuals and families through life’s most meaningful legal transitions.
-Known for her compassionate approach and practical counsel, she blends legal insight with business expertise to help clients move forward with clarity, confidence, and dignity.
+Leslie Turnage is a Texas attorney dedicated to guiding individuals and families through some of life’s most significant legal transitions.
+Known for her thoughtful counsel and steady approach, she combines legal insight with business experience to help clients move forward with clarity, confidence, and dignity.

-Her boutique practice serves clients in Houston, Katy, and surrounding Texas communities, focusing on collaborative family law, probate, guardianship, and estate planning—always with the goal of reducing conflict and building lasting, respectful solutions.
+Her boutique practice serves clients in Houston, Katy, and surrounding Texas communities, focusing on collaborative divorce, probate, guardianship, and estate planning.
+Whenever possible, Leslie works to reduce conflict and guide families toward practical, respectful solutions.

 Collaborative Divorce